tencentyun/qcloud-documents/product/视频服务/点播/用户指南/控制台操作指南_en.md

 In **Watermark Management**, you can upload images in PNG format as watermarks of the videos, and configure the default watermark and the positions of watermarks in the videos.

-Click **Watermark Management** to go to the current customer's watermark management list page.
+Click "Watermark Management" to go to the current customer's watermark management list page.

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/yundianbo-33.png)

 Step 1: Upload

-Click **Upload**, and then select a local watermark file to upload.
+Click "Upload", and then select a local watermark file to upload.
 Only PNG format is supported, and the file size should not exceed 100 KB.

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/yundianbo-34.png)

 Step 2: Set default watermark

-Click **Set as Default Watermark** to set this watermark as the default watermark for all the uploaded videos.
+Click "Set as Default Watermark" to set this watermark as the default watermark for all the uploaded videos.
 You can choose whether or not to use the watermark when uploading files.

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/yundianbo-35.png)

 Step 3: Edit position
-Click **Edit** to set the position of the watermark.
+Click "Edit" to set the position of the watermark.

 ![](http://qzonestyle.gtimg.cn/qzone/vas/opensns/res/img/yundianbo-36.png)